cKohl10/GenTact_merge_update/blender_scripts/sensor_bay_addon/README.md

 4) In the search bar in the preferences window, search for **Tactile Sensor Bay** and enable the add-on.
 If the add-on does not show up, make sure the *Enabled Add-ons Only* button is not on.

 # Dependancies:
-If your version of blender does not include numpy or networkx, run this script in administrator mode through the scripting console
+If your version of blender does not include numpy or networkx, run this script in administrator mode through the scripting console in blender.
 `import sys`
 `import pip`
 `pip.main(['install', 'numpy', '--target', (sys.exec_prefix) + '\\lib\\site-packages'])`
 `pip.main(['install', 'networkx', '--target', (sys.exec_prefix) + '\\lib\\site-packages'])`

 # Applying the Skin Geometry Node:
+The skin geometry node is a custom node group that is used to apply the skin to the robot.
+It is located in the *Assets* folder of the addon.
+You must have the *gemoetry_nodes.blend* file in your assets path in blender for the skin geometry node to be available.
+To add the skin geometry node to your asset path:
+1) In preferences, navigate to the *File Paths* tab.
+2) In the *Asset Libraries* section, click the plus sign to add a new asset library.
+3) Set the path to the source code of this repository, specifically on the *sensor_bay_addon* folder.
+Ex: `/home/usr/GenTact/blender_scripts/sensor_bay_addon`
+4) Now the *Skin* geometry node should be available in the *Asset Browser* under the *sensor_bay_addon* folder!
 ![Alt Text](demos/skin_overview.gif)